Welcome to the

 day, a tribute to our god, or a love lost long ago.

-Some of us wear a bearskin robes, and stand 10ft tall by the end of the night.
+We stand 10ft tall by the end of the night.

 We delve into the deep black darkness of caves, and the hidden corners of our souls